- 65 years old

 - Looking for income flexibility

-- Want to remain invested in the markets
+- Want to remain invested

 The value of the plan can go down as well as up and you may not get back the full amount you invested.